-How do we know something is really from the Lord?
+How do we know something IS really from the Lord?

 With any guidance that we think we receive from the Lord, the issue becomes:

-“how can we be sure that the guidance we are getting is actually from the Holy Spirit and not just our imagination or even from the Devil?“
+“How can we be sure that the guidance we are getting is actually from the Holy Spirit and not just our imagination or even from the devil?!”

-As we grow in cooperating with the Holy Spirit this becomes a critically important question.
+As we grow in cooperation with the Holy Spirit, the gift of discernment becomes critically important.

-As Christians it is all-important that we receive this guidance, other-wise we do not know what to do.
+As Christians it is all-important that we receive this guidance, otherwise we do not know what to do.

-A first step in this process is asking the Lord for wisdom as well as the spiritual gift of discernment of spirits.
+We start by asking the Lord for wisdom as well as the spiritual gift of discernment of spirits.

 In 1 Corinthians 12:10, discernment of spirits is listed as one the gifts of the Holy Spirit.